✦ Scandinavian-inspired design, curated for modern living

 How Do I Size a 70 L Dehumidifier for My Room?

 You size it by matching the dehumidifier’s capacity to your room’s square footage, ceiling height, and dampness.
-Measure your space, then choose a 70 L unit if you’ve got heavy moisture or a large, wet area.
+Measure your space, then choose a 70 L or similar high-capacity unit if you’ve got heavy moisture, a large wet area, or a basement that stays humid for long periods.

 What Maintenance Does a 70 L Dehumidifier Need?